Bringing Patient Activation to Specialty Care

 A key way to support more patients in taking an active role in their care is by having the PAM included in additional MIPS measure sets.

-Clinical Policy Perspectives Value-Based Care
+Clinical Patient Activation Policy Perspectives Value-Based Care

 Imagine two people with diabetes who go to the doctor for regular check-ups.
 One is knowledgeable about the condition and the role nutrition plays in staying healthy but often doesn’t have access to healthy foods.
 The other is just learning about diabetes and how their diet affects their overall health.